 In a recent interview with the Austin insider publication Quorum Report, Andy Cargile spilled the beans on his intentions if he wins elected office.
 He made it clear that he would like to emulate Todd Smith, the former representative for District 92, who earned a cumulative D+ on the Fiscal Responsibility Index.
-Even more specifically, Cargile came out as considering a 50% hike in state’s gas tax, a plan Smith championed while in office.
+Even more specifically, Cargile came out as considering a 50 percent hike in state’s gas tax, a plan Smith championed while in office.

 “I supported Todd Smith for 14 years on his mailer. … I believed in him.
 He was good for education.
 He was good for our community.”

 This is the same Todd Smith who infamously called Republican women “too stupid” to know what’s best for them in an angry voicemail left with now-Representative Stephanie Klick.

 This is the same Todd Smith for whom the North East Tarrant TEA Party assembled a three page record of his “classic hits to the Texas taxpayer.”